Pozhiyoor: Tourism

 Pozhiyoor is where the backwater meets the sea.
 The beach attracts many tourists every year.
 It is also a natural resourced area with boating facilities and backwater tourism.
 Isola Di Cocco Beach Resort, Estuary Island, Poovar Island, Over The Hill, Havelia Island Resort...etc. are few of the resorts in and around Pozhiyoor Pozhikkara.
-Affordable boating services are available from both Poovar & Pozhiyoor for enjoying backwater beauty.
+Affordable boating services are available from both Poovar & Pozhiyoor for enjoying backwater beauty.Pozhiyoor is also known to witness bioluminescence.
+On certain special days, we can personally experience the mesmerizing phenomenon of bioluminescence.Pozhiyoor is renowned as one of the top party destinations in Kerala, celebrated for its vibrant Christmas and New Year parties, accompanied by lively DJs.

 Sports

 Pozhiyoor is well known for its sports enthusiasm and spirit, and is popularly known as the 'Football Capital' of Kerala.
 Pozhiyoor is also known as the Santhosh Trophy Village.
 Both SMRC (a Trivandrum District Super Division Qualified Soccer Club) and Udhaya made a vital role to encourage and develop football in the region.
 It also has contributed many football players to national and state teams.
 In 2017 Santosh Trophy Tournament, Pozhiyoor was the only village to contribute 10 players representing different teams across India.
 Two players have played in the 2018–19 I-League season.
-S. Rajesh for Gokulam FC and Britto PM for Mohun Bagan.
+S. Rajesh for Gokulam FC and Britto PM for Mohun Bagan.Football takes center stage as the main sports event in Pozhiyoor, with at least one sports person hailing from every family.
+Moreover, Pozhiyoor also boasts the development of national-level players in diverse sports such as Badminton, Basketball, and Cricket.